Change-Driven Solutions

 r.name AS RegionName

-Now, using the rich Cypher language supported by Continuous Query and no coding, you are dynamically detecting complex conditions and generating custom change notifications on a source system that doesn’t inherently support rule-based change notification.
+Now, using the rich query language supported by Continuous Query and no coding, you are dynamically detecting complex conditions and generating custom change notifications on a source system that doesn’t inherently support rule-based change notification.
+You can use any Reaction to process the observed condition in order to integrate with an external / downstream system.

 Observing Collections